T12z/TCNopen/README.md

  - How build the Debian packages?
 Install the build-dependencies (Build-Depends: debhelper (>= 12.8), doxygen, libwireshark-dev (>= 2.6), libglib2.0-dev, graphviz), go into tcnopen-trdp/trdp and run "make bindeb-pkg" to build the lib and the wireshark plugin packages.
 Install them with "sudo dpkg -i ../*.deb".
 Wireshark will find its plugin automatically and your Linux compiler should find the headers also.
 Only need to add -ltrdp -ltau or -ltrdp-hp -ltau-hp to the linker of your applications.
  With this, I will not pre-build the Wireshark plugins anymore.
 Please checkout the upstream branch for older pre-build plugin binaries 2.6, 3.0 and 3.2.
  - Actually, I added the plugins for 3.4 for convenience for a last time.

+## In 2021 and 2022
+ I moved jobs and now work for Stadler Rail.
+I am not using TRDP on any recurring basis anymore in my position (rather MQTT, VDV301 ...).
+So this repo will wind down even further in updates.
+ Some upgrades and bugfixes in the SPY were pushed.
+Building for Windows is still quite annoying and eats precious time.
+ The upstream project still receives active development but focuses on many goals.
+When I pull their additions, I notice that warning-free Linux compilation is not their primary focus, which also makes keeping up tiring.
+You'll also notice some [differences](https://github.com/T12z/TCNopen/compare/upstream...master) between [upstream](https://github.com/T12z/TCNopen/tree/upstream) and [master](https://github.com/T12z/TCNopen/tree/master)

 ## Missing
  - Regular Updates.
 This is NOT in sync nor latest update from original sourceforge SVN
  - Support.
 I am no TRDP expert, neither have I project funds to work on TRDP